Introduction

 bp = bosons.BosonProduct([0], [0])

-# Adding the product to the system
+# Adding the product to the operator

-system.add_operator_product((bp, bp), CalculatorComplex.from_pair(1.0, 1.5))
+operator.add_operator_product((bp, bp), CalculatorComplex.from_pair(1.0, 1.5))

 # In python we can also use the string representation

-system.add_operator_product((str(bp), str(bp)), 1.0+1.5*1j)
+operator.add_operator_product((str(bp), str(bp)), 1.0+1.5*1j)

 Open systems